REFEDS/eduperson/eduperson-202001.md

 -   2\.
 In section 1.1, removed paragraph explaining upgrade process from 200312 to 200604.

 -   3\.
-In section 1.2, removed reference to an \"upcoming MACE-Dir document on information models\"
+In section 1.2, removed reference to an "upcoming MACE-Dir document on information models"

 -   4\.
 In section 2.1, restructured attribute list to one per line for improved readability and added attribute eduPersonAssurance